Domestic Partner Benefits: Hardship Withdrawal Option for Retirement Plans

 457(b) and NQDC Plans."Effective for distributions after [insert date], the Plan shall treat a participant's primary beneficiary under the Plan the same as the participant's spouse or dependent in determining whether the participant has incurred an unforeseeable financial emergency.
 For this purpose, a "primary beneficiary under the Plan" is an individual who is named as a beneficiary under the plan and has an unconditional right to all or a portion of the participant's benefit under the Plan upon the death of the participant."

 Recommended Implementation Steps for Employers:

 - Notify Plan Recordkeeper.
 Notify your retirement plan recordkeeper that you wish to adopt the Pension Protection Act's expanded hardship withdrawal rules.

 - Develop New Forms.
 Ask your retirement plan recordkeeper if they have an updated hardship withdrawal form that reflects the expanded hardship withdrawal rules.

 - Determine and Confirm Implementation Date.
 Determine by what date you and the plan's recordkeeper can implement the option and confirm that this takes place.

 - Notify Employees.
 Notify the participants in the plan of this new withdrawal right.
-Employers will likely want to make a special effort to notify employees currently enrolled in domestic partner benefit plans as well as do targeted outreach to any employee resource group for gay, lesbian, bisexual and transgender employees.
+Employers will likely want to make a special effort to notify employees currently enrolled in domestic partner benefit plans as well as do targeted outreach to any employee resource group for gay, lesbian, bisexual, transgender and queer employees.